SvdZande/Internship_MPD_Bachelors/README.md

 _r_env_4_1_splicing.yaml_ : a yaml file to create the conda environment I used to run the splicing analysis.

+_mart_export.txt_ : a list of gene names and their ENSEMBL identifiers, which can be used to couple count tables with ENSEMBL identifiers to their corresponding gene names.

 ## Setup
 Running the scripts mentioned in the "Files" section may take large amounts of RAM, especially splicing analysis since BAM files can become very large.
 Therefore, working on an external server is advised.
 For this project, I used the MobaXterm application to work on a remote server.
 To run R studio on an external server, you will need to set up a conda environment.